py-vcon/py-vcon/py_vcon_server/py_vcon_server/processor/README.md

 Override default PEM format certificate chain to include in the signed (JWS x5c) vCon and used for verification of the signed vCon.

 example:

+default: []

+##### input_vcon_index (int)
+VconProcessorIO input vCon index
+Index to which vCon in the VconProcessorIO is to be used for input

+example:

+default: 0

+##### format_options (typing.Dict[str, str])
+set VconProcessorOptions fields with formated strings build from parameters dict of strings keys and values where key is the name of a VconProcessorOptions field, to be set with the formated value string with the VconProcessorIO parameters dict as input.
+For example {'foo': 'hi: {bar}'} sets the foo Field to the value of 'hi: ' concatindated with the value returned from VconProcessorIO.get_parameters('bar').
+This occurs before the given VconProcessor performs it's process method and does not perminimently modify the VconProcessorOptions fields

+example:

+default: {}

+## py_vcon_server.processor.builtin.verify.VerifyFilterPluginOptions

+ - **Summary:** verify filter method options

+processor options class for **processor** method of VconProcessor wrapper for VerifyFilterPlugin **FilterPlugin**

+### Fields

+##### allowed_ca_cert_pems (typing.List[str])
+list of trusted CA PEMs

+list of trusted Certificate Authority certificate PEMs to use in filter method.
+In order to be valid/trusted, one of the certs in the JWS x5c certificate chain must be a trusted CA (i.e. in this list).
+Verifcation will fail if this is not the case.

+example: